ChediLahmer/ChediLahmer/README.md

 👋 Hi, I’m @ChediLahmer

-👀 I’m a 22-year-old software/AI developer and computer science graduate.
+👀 I’m a 22-year-old software/AI developer and a computer science graduate.
 I'm passionate about leveraging technology to solve complex problems and create innovative solutions.

 🌱 I’m currently learning advanced AI algorithms and techniques, with a focus on machine learning and deep learning.
 I also enjoy coding in assembly and bash scripting.